8 Romantic Things to do in Amsterdam when it rains!

 Pro Tip: End your day of sightseeing with an intimate journey of discovery along the canals as the city winds down and reveals itself at its most alluring with my customized boat tours.
 I find my reward in appreciative reviews like, “I often find Amsterdam a little busy, but Rocco managed to find the right quiet romantic places!”

-Gorgeous Canal Houses
+Gorgeous Amsterdam Canal Houses

-Be it rain or sunshine, one of the most romantic things to in Amsterdam is a trip down to the beautiful canal houses lining the waterways.
+Be it rain or sunshine, one of the most romantic things to do in Amsterdam is a trip down to the beautiful canal houses lining the waterways.
 A testimony to the progress of Amsterdam owing to the worldwide voyages of the Dutch East Indies Trade Company and The Dutch West Indies Trade Company, these canal houses are a delight to explore.

 The entire city of Amsterdam was literally built on piles or large wooden stakes driven deep into the ground.
 The Central Station alone is hoisted on approximately 6000 piles which need to be maintained regularly.
 The adorable canal houses are no exception.